Wyamio/Wyam.Web/input/recipes/blog/themes/cleanblog.md

 ## Adding Disqus

 Adding Disqus (or any other commenting system) to your blog posts is easy.
 You'll need to include the Disqus code on every blog post (but not other pages), so `/_PostFooter.cshtml` is probably the best place to put it.
-Just add the following to a `_PostFooter.cshtml` file in your input folder:
+Add the following to a `_PostFooter.cshtml` file in your input folder:

 ```
 <div id="disqus_thread"></div>